Normanby Hall Golf Course

 Additions to the package – play an extra nine or 18 holes for just £5 extra per person.

-18 holes of golf with bacon bun, tea or coffee for just £13.50 per person.
+18 holes of golf with a bacon butty and a hot drink on arrival or after play – £13.50 per person.